saldatkin/saldatkin/README.md

 - Fond of Geography Information Systems and geographical maps 🌐

 **My projects**
 - Youtube Client
+Application which allows to search YouTube videos with the help of YouTube API, and also provides description and statistics for each video.
+Written using Angular framework and TypeScript.
 - English For Kids
+Frontend application for kids who are learning English.
+Shows english words(and translations) using captions, pictures, and sounds.
+Written in JavaScript.